sidewalkfox/Fanfiction-Writer/README.md

 **Google Colab**\
 If you would like to open the project in Google Colab, open [Google Colab GitHub](https://colab.research.google.com/github/) and type `sidewalkchalka` in the search box.
 Under repository, select `sidewalkchalka/Fanfiction-Writer` from the drop down.
 Under branch, select `main`.
 Under path, find `Fanfiction Writer.ipynb` and select the box with the arrow to open the file in Google Colab.

+**Tensorflow Vulnerabilities**\
+Due to a vulnerablility with Tensorflow 2.6.0, installing 2.6.1 is recommended but there may be compatibility issues while doing so.